 For a good deal of my life, I have had a persistent and gnawing suspicion the ego is ultimately an illusion.
 The ego is the self-concept, the notion of “I,” or “me,” as separate and independent from “other.”
-I have asked myself time and again if the ego is a fact or an illusory construct of the mind.
+It is the sense of being a continuous, essentially unchanging individual subject that is carried through a narrative, and an agent of action, or a “doer of deeds.”
+I have often asked myself if the ego is a fact or an illusory construct of the mind.
 If the ego is simply the awareness of a form of energy and the limits of its form, and awareness of the limits of other forms as I have often defined it in the past, then it seems it is indeed a fact instead of only a construct of the mind.
 This definition makes the ego a “factual illusion” – factual because there are in a sense, real apparent boundaries and “limits” we perceive every day between entities, beings, etc. – and an illusion as well because no thing is permanent, essential, and unchanging, nor ultimately “separate” and “independent” of anything else since all is truly One.

-So it appears it is the thinker who is the “I,” or the “me.”
-Our feelings of “I,” which are always associated with our thoughts and actions, and not with involuntary impulses and processes that run our bodies, clearly illustrate this point.
+Our feelings of “I,” or “me,” which are always associated with our thoughts and actions, and not with involuntary impulses and processes that run our bodies, clearly illustrate the point that is the thinker who is the “I,” or the “me.”
 The reason the thinker is the “I,” is because the “I” is thought itself, since our very sense of “I” is created by thought, as stated previously.
-Again, without thought, there is no “I.” The reason the “I,” the “thinker” is the “thought,” is because the thinker cannot exist without thought that creates the thinker; and thought cannot exist without the thinker that creates thought.
-They are one and the same, since one could not exist without the other.
-There can therefore be no separation between the “thinker” and the “thought.”
+Again, without thought, there is no “I.” The reason the “I,” the “thinker” is the “thought,” is because the thinker cannot exist without thought that creates the thinker, as without thought, there can be no concept of a thinker.
+That is why the thinker and the thought are therefore one and the same, two sides of the same one coin.
 All is One.
-It is not a question of which came first, the “thinker or the thought.”
-One can never come “before” or “after” the other, since one could never be without the other at any point, and must therefore always coexist together at all times as two sides of the same one coin.

-In our everyday world and mode of living, we are only known by our egos, our names, our social security numbers – all of these constructs of thought we are attached to.
-We cannot avoid our persistent identification with our self-concept – our ego, during our everyday waking state, since the ego is nothing more than thought itself, as stated previously, and we cannot consistently live in the everyday world without thought.
-So living in the world which necessitates thought only forces and reinforces us in many ways to live as an ego – as a separate and independent “self” from “other.”
-Deep meditation can be one way to detach from this ultimately illusory identification with the ego temporarily, by allowing us to quiet the mind of thoughts so we can attain a state of awareness without thought.
-Awareness without thought is what some mystics call “Nirvana,” or “self-transcendence,” because awareness without thought necessarily does not involve the “I,” the ego, since the ego again, is thought itself.
+In our everyday world and mode of living, we are only known by our egos, our names, our Social Security numbers – all of these constructs of thought we are attached to.
+We cannot avoid our persistent identification with our self-concept – our ego, during our everyday waking state, since the ego is nothing more than thought itself, as stated previously, and we cannot consistently live in the everyday world without identification with thought.
+So living in the world which necessitates our identification with thought, such as the need to respond to being addressed as individuals who are held responsible for our actions and thoughts only forces and reinforces us in many ways to live as an ego – to live with the feeling of being a separate and independent “self” from “other.”
+The practice of meditation can be one way to detach from this ultimately illusory identification with the ego temporarily, by allowing us to quiet the mind of thoughts so we can attain a state of awareness without identification with thought.
+Awareness without identification with thought or attachment to thought is what some mystics call “Nirvana,” or “self-transcendence,” because awareness without identification with thought or attachment to thought necessarily does not involve the “I,” the ego, since the ego again, is thought itself.
 However, we would not necessarily always want to live without the self-concept, since without the ego, we would not know what it means to live as a unique individual, with all of the joys and sorrows it brings.
 At the same time, the serving of self alone without consideration for the whole, is one of the darker aspects of living as an ego that almost always causes us pain and sorrow.

 Even though the ego is ultimately an illusion, this egotistical view of reality is the basis for the entire way in which virtually everyone lives and perceives the universe around them.
 It is belief in the illusion of being separate from everyone and everything else, when in truth, we are One.
 While there is a “reality” of sorts to the notions of “I,” self, and other, this is an illusory reality because there is nothing permanent to the self.
 The self, just like every other manifested form is temporary, impermanent, ever-changing, and illusory, just as the form of an ice cube is shown to be temporary and impermanent when heat is applied to change it into a puddle of water.
 The ego is real as a dream is real, but not Reality, as a dream is not Reality.

 While I agree with the atheistic viewpoint there is no “supreme being” with a “will” and a “plan” overseeing the universe and all that occurs within it, I take it a step further than the atheist, and reject the notion of any being truly existing because no “thing” actually exists since all things are ever-changing and transforming into “something else.”
-Since no form is permanent, and all forms are always nothing more than a composition of other pre-existing elements, then All is truly nothing more than a whole manifested in countless forms which are ever-changing and endlessly evolving.
+Since no form is permanent, and all forms are always nothing more than a composition of other pre-existing elements, then All is truly nothing more than a whole manifested in countless forms which are ever-changing.
 This means no “being” of any kind, whether it is an animal, a person, a flower, or a plant exists as a permanent, unchanging form.
-The notion of permanent form, and for Christians and Muslims, the permanent self, or “soul,” is an entirely egocentric view which contradicts everything we know to be true about Reality and the nature of the universe.
+The notion of permanent form, and for Christians and Muslims, the permanent self, or “soul,” is an entirely egocentric view which contradicts everything we know to be true about reality and the impermanence of all forms within the universe.

-Once it is understood that the self-concept is nothing more an idea created by thought itself within the brain, with an awareness of the limits of the form of the organism it occupies for it to be “self-consciousness,” then the notion of “separate consciousness,” or so-called “self-awareness” or a “soul” existing independently of form – the physical body – is a contradiction, untrue, and an illusion.
+Once it is understood that the self-concept is nothing more an idea created by thought itself within the brain, then the notion of “separate consciousness,” or so-called “self-awareness” or a “soul” existing independently of the brain is a contradiction, untrue, and an illusion.
 As stated previously, the fact we can damage or remove certain parts of the brain, resulting in minor to major changes in personality further illustrates the physicality of our “selves” being nothing more than what the brain does.
 If our “selves,” or “souls” were not physical, as spiritualists and substance dualists claim, then drugs and alcohol would not be able to alter our personalities and abilities, even if temporarily, but we know as a matter of fact they can and do.
 At the same time, brain damage and other degenerative diseases of the brain such as Alzheimer’s, would not be able to radically alter our “selves” or personalities if our “selves” our “souls” were not physical, but we also know as a matter of fact they can and do.

-Absolutely nothing exists independently of anything else, because all is truly One.
+Absolutely nothing exists independently of anything else, since all is truly One, as stated several times previously in this book.
 To try to get around this by saying a “non-material body” exists as our “soul” or our “spiritual form” is a contradiction of terms – like a round square, since that which is of form must be of substance by definition, which must therefore necessarily be of energy/matter.
 It cannot be “spiritual,” since that which is “spiritual” is supposedly nothing of the physical universe.
 That which is not of the physical universe can have no form since that which is “spiritual” is by definition, unlimited and “eternal,” meaning it can have no definitions of “time,” “space,” “shape,” or “form” whatsoever.
-To try to explain this away by saying the “spiritual” has form, but is not of time is impossible, as time and space are the same illusion – not separate illusions.
-Therefore what is not of time, can also not be of space, and therefore cannot possess “shape” and “form” if you will, nor any attributes of “selfhood” as the Judeo-Christian, Islamic God is defined.
+To try to explain this away by saying the “spiritual” has form, but is not of time is impossible, as time and space are the same illusion – not separate illusions since time is the perception of change of form, or space; and without form, or space, there is no thing to observe and therefore measure the phenomena of change, which is time.
+That is why the two are inseparable.
+Therefore what is not of time, can also not be of space, and therefore cannot possess “shape” and “form” if you will, nor any attributes of individual “selfhood” as the Judeo-Christian, Islamic God is defined to possess.
 That is why the idea of the “form” of God or “spiritual entities” is impossible, and is a self-contradiction.
 When we speak of a transcendent “God” and “spiritual entities,” we are speaking of the limitless existing within defined limits, which is exactly the same contradiction as speaking of “round squares,” and is therefore not true.

 Another way to illustrate the ultimate truth of Oneness is to think of a pie.
 If we take one pie, and then cut it up into multiple pieces, is it still one pie, or is it many pies?
 Nobody calls a slice of pie a separate pie in and of itself.
 It is still just one pie now divided into many pieces.
 The oneness of the pie – the fact it is one pie, remains no matter how many times we divide it with slices, just as all elements within the universe, including our egos, are merely pieces of the same one universe.
 All notions of separate “pieces” as being self-contained entities within themselves, which is the notion of ego, is an illusion.
 Since ego is illusion, all notions of separate, self-essential “beings,” even the notion of a separate “supreme being” ego-god is also an illusion.